Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already provide idempotentHint=true and destructiveHint=false, indicating safe retry and non-destructive action.
-The description adds that the hide is reversible, which is valuable behavioral context beyond the annotations.
+Annotations already indicate idempotentHint=true and destructiveHint=false.
+The description adds that the action is reversible, providing useful behavioral context beyond the annotations.
+No contradiction.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.